2016 United States presidential election in Michigan: General election

-Although won by Democratic candidates in every election since 1992, sometimes by decisive margins, in 2016 Michigan was considered a swing state and received much attention from Republican party candidate Donald Trump.
-Hillary Clinton's campaign was confident they would win the state, and projected a 5-point win up until election day.
-Trump was able to win the state for the first time since George H. W. Bush won it in 1988, albeit by a narrow 0.23% margin of victory.
-On Election Day, Detroit Free Press had prematurely called the state for Clinton at 9:15pm before retracting the call three hours later, an error which had been common in many sources at the 2000 election, in the states of Florida and New Mexico.
-Donald Trump's upset victory highlighted Michigan's new status as a swing state, being bitterly contested in the 2020 election, when former Democratic Vice President Joe Biden narrowly flipped it back into the Democratic column.
-Trump's State Campaign was run by Scott Hagerstrom (State Director), CJ Galdes (Deputy State Director), Christopher Morris (Field Director), and Tia Jurkiw (Events Coordinator).

 Predictions

 Polling

 Except for losing one poll in August 2015, and tying with Trump in a poll in September 2015, Clinton won every pre-election poll with margins between 4 and 12 points until November 2016.
 In late October 2016, Clinton's lead narrowed significantly towards the election.
 Trump also won the last poll conducted on election day 49% to 47%.
 The average of the last three polls had Clinton leading Trump 47.6% to 45%.
 Ultimately, Trump's win here was an extreme surprise.

 Minor candidates

 The following were given write-in status: